ARCHER2-HPC/archer2-docs/docs/data-tools/forge.md

 ```

 The parallel launch is delegated to `ddt` and the `--mpi=slurm` option
-indicates to `ddt` that the relevant queue system is SLURM
+indicates to `ddt` that the relevant queue system is Slurm
 (there is no explicit `srun`).
 It will also be
 necessary to state explicitly to `ddt` the number of processes
 required (here `--np 8`).
 For other options see, e.g., `ddt --help`.